Ana-Costa-1201313/sem5pi-24-25-3db9-backend/Docs/Sprint A/US 5.1.1/readme.md

 The following **HTTP requests** will be implemented:
 - POST (to register the new user)
 - GET (to check the new users)
+- GET by ID (to find the new user)
 - PATCH (updating the password and active the account)